 When we talk about the clinical pharmacology of dopamine agonists, we need to think about the following factors:

-Dopamine agonists continue to play an important role in the treatment of Parkinson’s disease; medicines that restore dopamine activity in the nitrostriatal pathway, thereby reducing patient symptoms.
+Dopamine agonists continue to play an important role in the treatment of Parkinson’s disease; medicines that restore dopamine activity in the nigrostriatal pathway, thereby reducing patient symptoms.
 They play a small role within a broader clinical approach that manages the many facets of this complex neurodegenerative disease.